-The larger part of the Prater is in fact woodlands and recreational area and was the former Imperial hunting grounds of the Habsburg family.
-When I was a child, my parents rarely took me there as its reputation and safety was not as good as it is today.
+Historically, the Habsburg Emperors used the woodland as their Imperial hunting grounds.
+Further down the line, when I was a child, my parents rarely took me there as its reputation and safety was not as good as it is today.

-The full season runs between 15th March and 31st October.
-The Giant Ferris Wheel and some other attractions are open throughout the year.
+While the full season runs between 15th March and 31st October the Giant Ferris Wheel and other attractions are open throughout the year.
+The entrance to the Prater itself is free.

 Vienna Prater amusement park.
-The ride in the Ferris Wheel is nice as you have a good overview over Vienna.
-It is not so scarily high as the London Eye Giant Wheel in the United Kingdom.
-One round takes around 13 minutes.
+Riding the Ferris Wheel is nice as it gives you a good overview over Vienna.
+On top it is not so scarily high as the London Eye Giant Wheel in the UK.
 You can buy your ticket online.
-Some visitors found the ride a little short and wished they had booked another round.
+Since one round only takes 13 minutes some visitors get two rounds.

-Luxury entertainment: If it’s just you and your other half, dine in a special cabin.
+If you and your other half have something to celebrate, dine in a special cabin.
 Instead of the usual wooden benches it boasts a festively decorated dinner table and chairs.
 Having a candlelight dinner in the Giant Ferris Wheel will give you a good six rounds, ticks both a classic attraction and food, and is something you will hardly ever forget.
-Cabins are heated in the winter.
+In the winter the cabins are heated.

 First Vienna Pony Carousel